michaelblohm/athensworks.github.com/source/events/index.markdown

 Hack Night
 ----------
-*Thursday Thursday of every month, starting at 6 pm*
+*Third Thursday of every month, starting at 6 pm*

 We host a hack night every month. **What's a hack night, you ask?** Programmers, designers, and creatives of all shapes, sizes, ages, and skill levels come together to tackle a project.
 There isn't a plan until we get there.
 We provide some food, drinks and an open space.
 You bring ideas, computers, and a willingness to ship something real that night.